Chocolate Shoofly Pie

 For the second take, I baked the pie for the first 15 minutes without the topping, then added the crumbs on top.
 Better, but still not there.
 This gave me the wet bottom texture, but the layer was very thin and there were (dare I say) too many crumbs on top.

-How to Make Wet Bottom Shoofly Pie
+Gooey Wet Bottom Shoofly Pie

 Like Goldilocks, I had a feeling the third time would be just right.
-It’s a little unconventional compared to many other recipes, but the extra step is well worth it for the perfect combination of gooey molasses layer, slightly cakey middle, and crumbly top.
+It’s a little unconventional compared to many other recipes, but the extra step is well worth it for the perfect combination of a gooey molasses layer, slightly cakey middle, and crumbly top.

 The molasses layer is a piece of cake: simply whisk together the molasses, boiling water, baking soda, egg, and a tiny pinch of salt.
 Pour this into your pie crust.